Center for Integration Science in Global Health Equity

 Training

-giving mid-level providers the knowledge and skills to lead decentralized, integrated care clinics
+Giving nurses, clinical officers, and other mid-level providers the knowledge and skills to lead integrated care clinics

 Implementation